Picking

 Picking with measurement units

-When an item needs to be picked by weight, length, or similar criteria, this is specified within the item itself.
-The Operations application automatically displays the necessary amount.
+When an item must be picked by weight, length, or a similar criterion, this is specified within the item details.
+The Operations App automatically displays the required amount.

-When a weighted item needs to be picked, the item should first be weighed, and then the weighted amount can be entered into the app.
+When a weighted item must be picked, the item should first be weighed, and then the user can enter the weighed amount into the app.

 Secondary measurement units

-In certain instances, it is necessary to enter additional information about the required amount, such as combining weight with piece count or weight with length.
-For example, when picking a watermelon, it's necessary to specify the pieces as well as the weight.
+In certain instances, it is necessary to enter additional information about the required amount, such as combining weight with a piece count.
+For example, when picking a watermelon, the user must specify the number of pieces and the total weight.

 Tolerances for measurement units